 Guide to unstructured data and its management

-To explain it in very generic terms, unstructured data is information which is not organised or immediately interpretable.
+Unstructured data is information which is not organised according to a fixed, predictable schema, and which may not be immediately interpretable.
 It’s often text-based, although it can include images, numbers, dates, and other details which can be useful to a business, and which can be valuable for AI initiatives in the business.

 Typical unstructured data examples include: